Ty Majeski: Xfinity Series

 In March 2017, Majeski announced he would be making his NASCAR Xfinity Series debut at Iowa Speedway in June.
 Two months later, in his Xfinity debut at Iowa, Majeski qualified tenth and ran as high as fifth, but was involved in an accident with Kyle Benjamin on lap 114; he finished 34th.
 He returned to the Xfinity Series at Iowa and the season finale at Homestead-Miami.

 Roush Fenway Racing announced that Majeski would share the No. 60 car with Chase Briscoe and Austin Cindric in 2018.
-Majeski had his first Top 10 result with a seventh-place finish at Iowa.
+Majeski had his first top-ten result with a seventh-place finish at Iowa.

-NASCAR Craftsman Truck Series
+Craftsman Truck Series

 In November 2019, Majeski made his NASCAR Gander Outdoors Truck Series debut in the Lucas Oil 150 at ISM Raceway, driving the No. 44 truck for Niece Motorsports.

 On December 10, 2019, it was announced that Majeski had joined Niece full-time in the team's No. 45 truck for the 2020 NASCAR Gander RV & Outdoors Truck Series season, replacing Ross Chastain.
 In his first race of the season, he was involved in a crash and slid on his roof in Turn 1 at Daytona.

 On September 8, 2020, the entry list for the truck race at Richmond Raceway listed Trevor Bayne as the driver for the No. 45 instead of Majeski, who was nowhere to be found on the entry list.
 No statement was made as to why Majeski was not entered.
 Three races later, following a second-place finish at Talladega, Bayne told reporters that he would finish the season in the No. 45, effectively ending Majeski's rookie season without explanation.

 In 2021, Majeski joined ThorSport Racing and would return to the Truck Series at Charlotte and Nashville in the No. 66, a part-time fifth truck for them.